sjp/sjp-site/_posts/2013-06-18-msc-thesis.md

 product of my thesis is a cohesive link between the powerful interactive and graphical capabilities of a web browser, and the statistical graphics and computing engine provided by [R](http://www.r-project.org/).
-My thesis is available by clicking the thumbnail below:
+My thesis is available on [ResearchSpace](http://hdl.handle.net/2292/20660) or on this website by clicking the thumbnail below:

 [![Masters Thesis](/projects/msc-thesis/msc-thesis.png =230x313)](/projects/msc-thesis/msc-thesis.pdf)